darenw/PhueCmd/README.md

     phuecmd> random1 ; wait 20 ; random1     multiple commands sep'd by ;
     phuecmd> quit         exit command mode, return to shell prompt

+Note on "blink":  "hit any key" is ... tricky.
+For now, blinks five times then leaves bulbs on.

+Note on 'find' and other command taking a bulb name or hub name: see section below about bulb names.
+I hope it is up to date at this time!

 If no config file loading command is given, phuecmd will read phuecmd.sys.toml.
 (Not really - current version may be using hardcoded "canned" config info.
 Work In Progress!)